Tutorial of pydefect

 5. Construction of a supercell and defect species

-We have finished the calculations of the unit cell and CPD, and now are ready for the point-defect calculations.
-Let’s create the defect/ directory.
+We have finished the calculations for the unit cell and the CPD, and are now ready to proceed with point-defect calculations.
+First, create the defect/ directory.

-We then create files related to a supercell and defect species with the supercell (= s) and defect_set (= ds) sub-commands.
+Next, we generate files related to the supercell and defect species using the supercell (abbreviated as s) and defect_set (abbreviated as ds) subcommands.

-Pydefect recommends a nearly isotropic (and sometimes cubic-like) supercell composed of moderate number of atoms.
-With the following command, one can create a SPOSCAR file
+pydefect recommends using a nearly isotropic (and, if possible, cubic-like) supercell with a moderate number of atoms.
+The following command creates a SPOSCAR file:

 pydefect s -p ../unitcell/structure_opt/CONTCAR-finish

-If the input structure is different from the standardized primitive cell, NotPrimitiveError is raised.
+If the input structure is not a standardized primitive cell, a NotPrimitiveError will be raised.

-In pydefect, users can also specify the cell matrix, e.g.,
+In pydefect, users can also specify the supercell transformation matrix.
+For example:

 pydefect s -p ../unitcell/structure_opt/CONTCAR-finish --matrix 2 1 1